zztin/siCloneFitIO/README.md

 5. Run tests for siclonefitio
 ```
 cd tests/

+python -m unittest test_siclonefitio.TestSiclonefitio.test_007_siclonefitIO

 python -m unittest

 ```
+* test007 test the complete functionality, takes around 5 mins
+* test001-006 tests each step of the process.
+It takes around 5 mins.
+Please select the fitted test for your

 6. install other dependencies for siclonefit if needed (check https://bitbucket.org/hamimzafar/siclonefit/src/master/)